John Roberts (British businessman): Career

 In September 2021, Roberts was listed 30 in the Financial Times list of the UK’s Top 100 Entrepreneurs.
 He won the This is Manchester Supernova Award in 2018 and the Retail Week Retail Activist Award in 2020.

 Philanthropy

-Roberts has been a supporter of Bolton Lads and Girls Club for more than 25 years.
+Roberts has been a supporter of Bolton Lads and Girls Club for more than 30 years.
 In 2016, Roberts and his wife Sally gave £1.5 million to OnSide Youth Zones.
 He has been a Trustee of the charity since 2015.
 In 2020, he pledged to give OnSide Youth Zones his £20 million bonus if the AO Value Creation Plan pays out.
-He says he gives most of his salary to charity.
+He says he gives most of his earnings to charity.

+Over the last 12 months, Roberts has been an increasingly vocal campaigner to restore over £1bn of lost funding to youth infrastructure which would be matched by private philanthropy, to reform the Apprenticeship Levy and to consider radical solutions to fix the care system for "looked after children".

 Personal life

 He is married to Sally Roberts, they have five children, and live in Bolton.
 It was reported that he will not allow his children to work for the company, nor will they inherit, and is "considering putting his wealth into a charitable trust".